 What are burial and cemetery plot requirements in Massachusetts?

 The Board of Health regulates public and private burial grounds.
-Public cemeteries each have governing regulations, which will typically stipulate requirements you must observe when interring your loved one’s remains.
+Public cemeteries have governing regulations, typically stipulating requirements you must observe when interring your loved one’s remains.

 Although a casket is not required by law, cemeteries may stipulate that an outer burial container is used to prevent subsidence.
-Similarly, certain rules may be in place that affect what type of monument you can erect and what period of time may elapse after burial before a grave marker can be erected.
+Similarly, specific rules may be in place that affect what type of monument you can erect and what time may elapse after burial before a grave marker can be erected.
 It is wise to thoroughly review a cemetery’s regulations before committing to a plot.

 Can I pre-plan a funeral or cremation in Massachusetts?
 How does state law govern pre-need plans?

 Yes, you can pre-plan a funeral or cremation in Massachusetts.
-In fact, it is a good way to ensure your wishes are observed and the finances are earmarked.
+It is an excellent way to ensure your wishes are observed, and the finances are earmarked.
 These days, with more people struggling to make their retirement savings last through their senior care years, it can be a means to ensure you have allocated funds for death care.
 Funds in a funeral insurance plan are not considered when you are means-assessed for aid.

-Do consider that funeral prices can, and are, changing quite significantly right now.
-In fact, more affordable options are coming onto the market daily.
-And do ensure that your family is aware that you have a plan and where the details of it are kept.
+Consider that funeral prices can and are changing quite significantly right now.
+More affordable options are coming onto the market daily.
+Ensure that your family is aware that you have a plan and where the details of it are kept.

 The other option is to set up a payable-on-death (POD) account, otherwise known as a Totten Trust.
 You can deposit the funds required to cover your funeral expenses and make a member of your family the beneficiary who can withdraw the funds on your death.
 A benefit of this kind of trust is that it does not have to go through probate.